Part One, “Deep in the Corner.”

 Yet she was as eager to keep up with changing fashions as any star, going from one look to another in clothing and hairstyle as frequently as would Ginger Rogers in the 1930s and 40s.
 But even more so than Ginger, Blanche Sweet would take care not to become stereotyped, whether playing a victim, a vamp or a virgin.
 She practically created the film image of the courageous working woman, the plucky shop girl, an “everywoman” – the kinds of characters Joan Crawford spent the better part of a career portraying.
 Sweet could — and did — play all these characters, in many variations, in over a hundred and fifty films beginning in 1909, including more than fifty features, from Griffith’s groundbreaking American feature Judith of Bethulia in 1914 to the first (and some say best) film version of the O’Neill classic Anna Christie (1923) to the early talkies.
 She worked for and with film producers and studios as varied as Edison, Biograph, Lasky, Paramount, Universal, Ince, First National, Metro, MGM, Fox and RKO.
 Many of her films were made by her own production company, including her partnership in the 20s with her husband, a man who for a time was also Mary Pickford’s favorite director, Marshall Neilan.

-One thing Blanche Sweet did have in common with so many other young actresses of early motion pictures was a strong, supportive single mother — although in Sweet’s case it was actually her grandmother.
-Born Sarah Blanche Sweet in Chicago on June 18, 1896, her mother died at nineteen when Blanche was a baby.
-Grandmother Cora Blanche Ogden Alexander (a relatively young 37 herself) took responsibility for raising baby Blanche.
-Father was long gone, having deserted Sweet’s mother for another woman.
-Mother had been an actress and Mrs. Alexander was able through her late daughter’s friends and contacts to obtain stage work for Blanche before she turned two.
+One thing Blanche Sweet did have in common with so many other young actresses of early motion pictures was a strong, supportive, single mother-figure — although in Sweet’s case it was actually her grandmother.
+Sarah Blanche Sweet was born in Chicago on June 18, 1896 to Gilbert Joel Sweet and Pearl Alexander Sweet (whose name on six different Cook County, Illinois records has been reported variously as Clara Pearle Cones Sweet, Clara Pearle Alexander Sweet and Sara Pearl Alexander).
+Her mother, a dancer and an actress, died at about nineteen when Blanche was still an infant.
+Gilbert Sweet, about age 38, had abandoned his wife shortly before Blanche was born.
+Grandmother Cora Blanche Ogden Alexander (a youthful 37 herself), whose daughter had been the last surviving of her five children, took responsibility for raising baby Blanche.
+Mrs. Alexander was able through her late daughter’s friends and contacts to obtain stage work for Blanche before she turned two.

 Author and historian De Witt Bodeen interviewed Blanche Sweet a number of times, and wrote a lengthy biographical article in Films In Review (as noted in the bibliography at the end of this article).
 In these interviews, she shared with him fascinating glimpses of her early life on stage, including a production in which she was held in the arms of Maurice Barrymore while he fought a fencing duel with another actor.
 Maurice, the father of John, Lionel and Ethel, and great-grandfather of Drew, was rehearsing little Blanche at the flat she shared with her grandmother on 34th Street in New York for a part in another, new play which, unfortunately, never materialised: Barrymore was committed to an asylum not long after rehearsals had begun.
 According to Sweet, her grandmother was for a long time afterward fearful that he might return to their apartment, it having been the last place he had visited prior to his illness.

 Mrs. Alexander secured work for Blanche with the Chauncey Olcott company — Olcott’s specialty was musical theater with a decidedly Irish twist — a job that lasted three years for Blanche, from age 6 to 9.
-While touring the continent with Olcott, Blanche and her grandmother were eventually reunited with Blanche’s biological father in Denver, then all three relocated to San Francisco.
+While touring the continent with Olcott, Blanche and her grandmother were eventually reunited with Blanche’s biological father in Denver in about 1905, then all three relocated to San Francisco so that Blanche could attend school (Gilbert Sweet may have been living in the Bay Area as early as 1898).
 Coincidentally, both Sweet and her future colleague at Biograph, Linda Arvidson (later Mrs. D. W. Griffith), were both shaken out of their beds and their apartments during the earthquake and fire that struck in April, 1906.
 Blanche and her grandmother relocated to Berkeley where Blanche was diverted by dance.
 But to pay the bills (and help support her father), Blanche stayed in theater.
 She returned to New York, still desiring to become a dancer.

 In order to pay for dance lessons, Blanche found work in motion pictures — with the Edison Company — and appeared in her first film, A Man with Three Wives, released in November, 1909.
 Other contacts led her to Biograph, where she found work much the way Mary Pickford had six months earlier: as an extra face in the crowd.
 But unlike Pickford’s debut in the split-reel comedy Her First Biscuits, Sweet’s first Biograph was a film which some consider Griffith’s first great work, a thoroughly dissected single-reel masterpiece, A Corner in Wheat.